antonsn/furnace-temperature-controller/README.md

 For jewelry casting one need to control the furnce temperature as in example below :
 ![photo](/casting.png)

-This is acieved by having tempertature intervals.
+This is achieved by having tempertature intervals.
+In case of power cut app preserves the state and later asks if you want to continue from the moment when power was cut.